Xolof/scale-down-images/README.md

-# Script for scaling down the size of image files
+# Scale down the size of image files

 Sometimes when you have lots of large image files it can be nice to be able to quickly scale down their size.
 This script lets you do that.